Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno: Election of a new prioress general

-The Dicastery named a new general prioress, Sister Emmanuel, helped by 5 sisters who are her advisers, and two visitors as apostolic assistants: Father Jean Quris, a priest in the diocese of Angers and an episcopal delegate for consecrated life, and Mother Geneviève Barrière, former Abbess of Jouarre (see above : "controversies").
-The role of the assistants chosen by Rome consists in remaining close to the general prioress and to the permanent advisers in order to cooperate in the implementation of the recommendations given by the Dicastery and of the renewal of the Constitutions, in view of a future general chapter to vote on the constitutions and to elect a general prioress.
+The new prioress general, Sister Emmanuel, is assisted by 5 sisters as her official advisers, and by two apostolic visitors: Father Jean Quris and Mother Geneviève Barrière.
+The role of the apostolic visitors consists of remaining in close contact with the prioress general and her permanent advisers so as to ensure the implementation of the recommendations of the Roman Dicastery and the renewal of the Constitutions, with a view to preparing a future general chapter to vote on the new constitutions text and in the election of a prioress general.

-Presence in the World
+Presence in the world

 The first community of Monastic Sisters of Bethlehem began in 1951.
 The first community of Monastic Brothers of Bethlehem (or Monks) was founded in 1976, in the Chartreuse Mountains.
-The Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno has presently more than 670 members: more than 600 nuns and about 70 monks.
-They live in 30 nunneries and 4 monasteries of brothers located in 15 different nations.
-The Monastic Family of Bethlehem also contains Lay Associates, Companions and Friends, all of whom contribute to the life of order.
+In 2023, the Monastic Family of Bethlehem numbered 580 members, of which 550 were nuns and around 30 were monks.
+They live in 29 nunneries and 3 monasteries of brothers located in 15 different countries.